Towards Perceiving Small Visual Details in Zero-shot Visual Question Answering with Multimodal LLMs: Implementation Details.

+This paper presents work whose goal is to advance the field of Machine Learning.
+There are many potential societal consequences of our work, none of which we feel must be specifically highlighted here.

-\section{Implementation Details}
+\section{Implementation Details.}

-We use \textit{python 3.8.16, salesforce-lavis 1.0.2, transformers 4.29.1 and torch 2.0.1} for all the BLIP model experiments.
-Our environment consists of an Intel(R) Xeon(R) Gold 5215 CPU @ 2.50GHz with 40 cores and 256 GB of RAM.
-Additionally, we utilize NVIDIA RTX A5000 GPUs for our experiments.
+We use \textit{python 3.8.16, salesforce-lavis 1.0.2, transformers 4.29.1 and torch 2.0.1} for all the experiments.
+Our environment consists of an Intel(R) Xeon(R) Gold 5215 CPU @ 2.50GHz with 40 cores and 256 GB of RAM, and we utilize NVIDIA RTX A5000 GPUs for our experiments.
+For hyperparameters of~\cref{sec:ppc}, we use \(K_h\)=3, \(K_m\)=7, and \(k\)=30.